Famous ice cream logos: The top American ice cream brands

 Cornetto Logo

 Delving deeper into the realm of well-known ice cream brands, Cornetto is worth noting.
-This ice cream, which occupies a prominent place under the Wall’s Heart brand umbrella, is best known for its signature cone.
+This ice cream, which is prominent under the Wall’s Heart brand umbrella, is best known for its signature cone.
 The etymology of its name is rooted in Italian, where “Cornetto” translates to “little cone,” indicating the characteristic shape of the treat.
 The origins of this beloved dessert are rooted in Italy, where it first captured hearts and tastes.

-If you look at the Cornetto logo, you’ll notice that the letter “C” has a heart-like swirl embedded in it, perhaps a tribute to Cornetto’s affiliation with the heart of the wall.
+If you look at the Cornetto logo, you’ll notice that the letter “C” has a heart-like swirl, perhaps a tribute to Cornetto’s affiliation with the heart of the wall.
 The italicized typography radiates an aura of luxury, ensuring that the brand is perceived as a luxury treat.
 The intentional narrowing of the wordmark to one side is not just a design element but a reminder of the distinctive cone shape that Cornetto represents.
 This clever design play ensures the brand’s memorability and reaffirms its heritage in the world of ice cream.

 Dairy Queen